samhuk/verba/README.md

 }
 ```

-## Transport
+## Transports

-The way Verba logs are outputted can be defined by Transports.
+The way Verba logs are outputted can be defined by **Transports**.
 By default, Verba uses `consoleTransport` from [./src/verba/transport/console/index.ts](src/verba/transport/console/index.ts).
 This outputs log messages to the Node.js `console`.

 Custom transports can be a way to define different ways to output log message.